-I am a Research Scientist (previously Postdoctoral Associate) at MIT in MIT GOV/LAB and the Department of Political Science.
+I am the Research Director at MIT GOV/LAB, in the Department of Political Science at MIT.

 I use quantitative methods in my research and specialize in policy evaluation using randomized controlled trials.
 I served as a Methods Specialist with the Office of Evaluation Sciences at the U.S. General Services Administration and conducted research on taxation and public service delivery in Malawi as a part of the EGAP Metaketa Initiative.
 Prior to my doctoral studies, I was a program manager at Sister Cities International for U.S.-Chinese-African trilateral municipal cooperation projects.